knights207210/juji_testertool/README.md

 # Usage:

-1a. run CSVtoDict_Converter.py to convert csv file (the csv of users' answers downloaded from juji platform) to json. (sample csv is provided)
+1a. run CSVtoDict_Converter.py to convert csv file (the csv of users' answers downloaded from juji platform) to json. (sample csv can be provided)

 or

-1b. run TranscripttoDict_Converter.py to convert original transcripts to json. (sample csv is provided)
+1b. run TranscripttoDict_Converter.py to convert original transcripts to json. (sample csv can be provided)

 2. run juji_tester.js